-Grilled Pound Cake with Balsamic-Macerated Strawberries and Mascarpone Cream is an Italian twist on classic American strawberry shortcake.
+Grilled Pound Cake with Balsamic-Macerated Strawberries and Mascarpone Cream is an Italian twist on classic American shortcake.
+It’s easy, elegant, crazy good and will make you look like a culinary genius!

 You may have noticed I don’t do a lot of desserts because it’s just my hubby and me.

 However, this dessert is perfect for when we entertain.
 It’s perfect for any summer special occasion you’ve got coming up like a birthday party, graduation party, Father’s Day, Independence Day or any elegant, backyard soiree!
-Best of all, you won’t need to turn the oven on for this show-stopping dessert.
+Best of all, you won’t need to turn the oven on for this show-stopping Italian twist on classic American strawberry shortcake!
+Grilled Pound Cake with Balsamic-Macerated Strawberries and Mascarpone Cream

 Strawberries hold a very special place in my heart.
 My father LOVES them and he loves to grow them.
 He’s going to be 91 years old this summer but you would never know it.
 I firmly believe that growing his fantastic garden every year is what keeps him young.